Yardbarker

 While Fubo still delivers broad sports coverage, including local and national events, it's been losing access to RSNs since 2024 and no longer gets you FanDuel Sports, Monumental Sports Network, and AT&T SportsNet affiliates due to ongoing contract disputes.

-Where DIRECTV STREAM wins
+Where DIRECTV wins

-With 90+ channels, DIRECTV STREAM till delivers one of the most comprehensive, cable-like streaming experiences available.
+With 90+ channels, DIRECTV still delivers one of the most comprehensive, cable-like streaming experiences available.
 The platform excels with broad access to regional sports networks (RSNs) — which the platform hasn't lost access to — premium channel options, and traditional, simple cable-like interface for subscribers.
 But, it's important to note that add-ons and additional packages will boost your monthly costs.

-Where DIRECTV STREAM loses
+Where DIRECTV loses

-DIRECTV STREAM doesn’t come close to Fubo’s immense 211+ channel count, and if your an NFL fan, you'll be missing out come August-September — DIRECTV STREAM doesn't offer NFL Network and NFL RedZone.
+DIRECTV doesn’t come close to Fubo’s immense 211+ channel count, and if your an NFL fan, you'll be missing out come August-September — DIRECTV doesn't offer NFL Network and NFL RedZone.
 Also, like we mentioned before, those price increases for add-ons can really...add up.

-Fubo vs. DIRECTV STREAM DVR Storage capabilities
+Fubo vs. DIRECTV DVR Storage capabilities

 Where Fubo Wins